|Guide||♦||13 Triplogs||1 Topic|

 Although everyone knows you can pay a lot of money to raft the Colorado River in Grand Canyon as a paying passenger with a commercial outfitter, not many take the time to figure out how to put together a do-it-yourself noncommercial trip.
-First you need to get the permit, or find someone else who has one.
+First, you need to get the permit or find someone else who has one.
 The permit lottery is run every year in February, and leftover permits are also available via the lottery system throughout the year.
-You need apply only once per year, for a $25 fee, to enter all the lotteries, but if you win a permit, you had better be ready to pay $400 to Grand Canyon National Park right away.
-All the information, rules and regs can be found on this website: http://www.nps.gov/grca/planyourvisit/whitewater-rafting.htm You don't have to be an expert river runner to win a permit.
+You need to apply only once per year, for a $25 fee, to enter all the lotteries, but if you win a permit, you had better be ready to pay $400 to Grand Canyon National Park right away.
+All the information, rules, and regs can be found on the nps website: You don't have to be an expert river runner to win a permit.
 Incidentally, the old system, whereby people had to wait 20 years, is thankfully a thing of the past.
-However, you are allowed only one trip per year, unless you are listed on the roster as an employee on a commercial trip.
-You can't go on one private trip, and also be a paying passenger in the same year on a commercial trip.
+However, you are allowed only one trip per year unless you are listed on the roster as an employee on a commercial trip.
+You can't go on one private trip and also be a paying passenger in the same year on a commercial trip.

 On my first full Grand Canyon river trip in July-August 2011, many of those rowing had never rowed before, yet they did fine.
 However, most, but not all of them, were young and very athletic.
 This is not absolutely necessary, but it helps.
-If a lot of newbs are rowing it is very important to have a couple of very experienced boatmen along to provide instruction.
-Very helpful also is all the printed information available: river guidebooks, etc. There are waterproof map books which you keep in front of you as you row.
-Several in our group used an inflatable kayak, a stand-up paddle board, and a small paddle raft, but not all the time.
+If newbs are rowing, it is essential to have a couple of very experienced boatmen along to provide instruction.
+Beneficial also is all the printed information available: river guidebooks, etc. There are waterproof map books which you keep in front of you as you row.
+Several in our group used an inflatable kayak, a stand-up paddleboard, and a small paddle raft, but not all the time.
 Some toys are not allowed, such as boogie-board-type devices.

 Be aware and read the many rules and regulations provided on the Park website.
-Also be aware that on launch day you will be spending a lot of time with a river ranger, who will give an orientation to the group, and will inspect all your gear.
+Also, be aware that you will be spending a lot of time with a river ranger on launch day, who will give an orientation to the group, and will inspect all your gear.
 You must have every piece of equipment required, exactly as it reads in the manual.
 Lifejackets must be of a particular type and MUST be marked "Coast Guard Approved."
 If it says you need a fire blanket, then they will not let you go without one.
 Everyone needs a photo ID, and they will not let anyone leave who does not show them one.

-Another popular option is the so-called "Diamond Down," a three to five day trip from Diamond Creek to Pierce Ferry.
-A permit is needed, but is easier to get than the full Canyon permit.
-There is a dirt road to the put-in at Diamond Creek, which is near Peach Springs, AZ, and is administered by the Hualapai Tribe.
-A great deal of fees must be paid to them in order to make use of their road and ramp.
-Information about this can be found here: http://www.nps.gov/grca/planyourvisit/overview-diamond-ck.htm
+Another popular option is the so-called "Diamond Down," a three to five-day trip from Diamond Creek to Pierce Ferry.
+A permit is needed but is easier to get than the full Canyon permit.
+There is a dirt road to the put-in at Diamond Creek near Peach Springs, AZ, and the Hualapai Tribe administers it.
+You must pay a great deal of fees to them to make use of their road and ramp.
+Information about this can be found on the NPS website.